status-im/status-mobile/doc/new-guidelines.md

 ### Accessibility labels

-Use keywords instead of strings.
-As a bonus, remember keywords are cached in memory.
+Accessibility labels are currently used only for end-to-end tests.
+Use keywords instead of strings (remember keywords are cached).

 ```clojure
 ;; bad